-It boasts Utahís largest night skiing operation, making it popular amongst teens and families.
-Itís got a lot of local history, having been called Nordic Valley until the 21st century.
+It boasts Utah`s largest night skiing operation, making it popular amongst teens and families.
+It has local history, formally called Nordic Valley until the 21st century.

 Cross Country Skiing, Snowshoeing & Snowmobiles

-If skiing or boarding arenít on the agenda, thereís miles of groomed cross country and skate skiing at both Snowbasin and North Fork Park, and with all the open space youíll find here, its easy to strap on a pair of snowshoes and trek just about anywhere.
+If skiing or boarding are not on the agenda, three miles of groomed cross country and skate skiing at both Snowbasin and North Fork Park, and with all the open space you will find here, its easy to strap on a pair of snowshoes and trek just about anywhere.
 Those preferring the power of engines can find 160+ miles of groomed snowmobiling trails in the Monte Cristo area, just 10 miles east of Huntsville.

 Other Winter Activities

-Several operators also offer sleigh rides, and ice fishing on Pineview Reservoir is a big local pastime.
+Several operators offer sleigh rides and ice fishing has become popular.